- Free resources from BDTI on the Embedded Vision Alliance website

 - Prototyping of computer-vision-based pedestrian detection and road sign recognition algorithms for automotive applications.
 Built for a major semiconductor company using a hybrid ARM/FPGA processing platform.
 (In the image at right, the software identifies a pedestrian in the “danger zone” and marks him with a red box.
 A pedestrian outside the “danger zone” is indicated by a green box.)

-- For a scientific instrumentation company BDTI developed a mathematical model for a vision-based feedback control system, shaving weeks off the company’s development time and enabling the company to improve throughput of its equipment.
+- A mathematical model for a vision-based feedback control system, developed for a scientific instrumentation company.
+BDTI's work shaved weeks off the company’s development time and enabling the company to improve throughput of its equipment.

-- For a global processor vendor, a complete demonstration system for a new processor targeting industrial machine vision applications.
+- A complete demonstration system for a new processor targeting industrial machine vision applications, built for a global processor vendor.
 The demo shows the usefulness of a new, unique processor architecture that incorporates a configurable vision processing pipeline.
 (Read about the demo.)

 - Highly efficient image processing algorithms that applied sophisticated visual effects to digital photographs, using an ultra-low-cost embedded processor.
 This sophisticated functionality enabled the customer to build a toy smart camera.

-- For testing high-level synthesis tools, BDTI designed and implemented a complex, demanding optical flow algorithm, used to detect apparent motion in an HD video stream.
+- A complex, demanding optical flow algorithm, used to detect apparent motion in an HD video stream.
+Designed and implemented for testing high-level synthesis tools.

 BDTI can design a computer vision-enabled product or add vision capabilities to your products faster and with less risk than you may have thought possible.
 And that translates to faster time to market and increased revenue!
 Contact us today to discuss how computer vision can enhance your products.